fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Yet another verse recounts that when the Prophet ﷺ   gave guidance regarding Deen, the jinn would gather around him and listen carefully:

-    And [mention, O Muhammad], when We directed to you a few of the jinn, listening to the Qur'an.
+    And [mention, O Muhammad], when We directed to you a few of the jinn, listening to the Quran.
 And when they attended it, they said, "Listen quietly."
 And when it was concluded, they went back to their people as warners.
 Surah Ah’kaf- 29

 These verses make it clear that Prophet Muhammad ﷺ   was sent as a Prophet for all mankind and the jinn.
-The Qur'an is a guide for both mankind and the Jinn.
+The Quran is a guide for both mankind and the Jinn.

 </details><details><summary>